1988 Polish strikes: Gdańsk

-On August 19, a group of young activists began circulating leaflets, urging workers of the Gdańsk Lenin Shipyard to join striking miners from Jastrzębie-Zdrój.
-According to Alojzy Szablewski, who was leader of plant’s Solidarity, Lech Wałęsa was called, and during a meeting it was decided the strike would begin on Monday, August 22.
+On 19 August a group of young activists began circulating leaflets, urging workers of the Gdańsk Lenin Shipyard to join striking miners from Jastrzębie-Zdrój.
+According to Alojzy Szablewski, who was leader of plant’s Solidarity, Lech Wałęsa was called, and during a meeting it was decided the strike would begin on Monday 22 August.
 On that day, at 7 a.m., some 3000 workers put away their tools.
 Their only demand was short - legalization of Solidarity.

 Soon afterwards, other main factories of Gdańsk joined the shipyard - Port Polnocny, Stocznia Polnocna, Stocznia Remontowa.
 Interfactory Strike Committee was founded, led by Jacek Merkel, and workers were supported by a number of personalities, such as Jacek Kuroń, Adam Michnik, Lech Kaczyński, and his twin brother Jarosław Kaczyński.
 Unlike in August 1980, the 1988 strike was different, as the government lacked power to force the strikers to give up.
 Furthermore, Gdańsk Lenin Shipyard was visited by a number of guests from abroad, including Boston Mayor Ray Flynn, in whose presence the use of force was not likely.
 The events in Gdańsk were described by Padraic Kenney as truly Orange Alternative strike.
 Workers of the Gdańsk Repair Shipyard mocked secret service and police agents, by making a styrofoam tank with the slogan: Leave your arms at the gate, we want dialogue.

-The strikes in Gdańsk ended on September 1, and on September 3, both sides signed an agreement, according to which the communists promised not to persecute the strikers.
+The strikes in Gdańsk ended on 1 September, and on 3 September both sides signed an agreement, according to which the communists promised not to persecute the strikers.
 The promise was broken, and hundreds of people were fired in the fall of 1988.

 Outcome

-At first, the government tried to threaten the protestors; on August 20, the Committee of National Defence announced preparations for introduction of national state of emergency.
+At first, the government tried to threaten the protestors; on 20 August, the Committee of National Defence announced preparations for introduction of national state of emergency.
 However, the determination of the workers made the Communists realize that talks with the officially non-existent trade union were inevitable.
-On August 31, General Czesław Kiszczak met with Lech Wałęsa.
+On 31 August General Czesław Kiszczak met with Lech Wałęsa.
 During the conversation, which was witnessed by Archbishop Bronisław Wacław Dąbrowski, Kiszczak appealed for putting an end to strikes, he also promised to take care of legalisation of Solidarity.

 Even though Solidarity activists in several centers opposed Wałęsa's appeal to end strikes, soon afterwards laborers returned to work.
-The last strikes, in the Port of Szczecin and the July Manifesto coal mine, lasted until September 3.
-On December 18, Wałęsa established the Solidarity Citizens' Committee, which opened way for the Polish Round Table Agreement.
+The last strikes, in the Port of Szczecin and the July Manifesto coal mine, lasted until 3 September.
+On 18 December Wałęsa established the Solidarity Citizens' Committee, which opened way for the Polish Round Table Agreement.

 In 1988, director Andrzej Piekutowski made a documentary film Coal Miners’88, which presents strike in July Manifesto coal mine.
 Also, Pawel Smolenski and Wojciech Gielzynski wrote a book Workers’88.